lordzac/AirBnB_clone/README.md

 HBnB - version 9.6

 ### Acknowledgements :raised_hands:
-To all the peers that contribuited with their knowledge
+To all the peers that contributed

 ### Authors :fountain_pen:
-* Ekomobong Cletus Etim - @fynesticon
+* Balogun Zacchaeus - @lordzac
-* Jamaal Okhuosami - @Qaadaffi
+* Husseini Chado - @Saddamzy001